NFL Primetime: Music

 Finally, music was occasionally altered on the program, particularly in situations involving injured players.
 On some occasions where a serious injury or other tragic event occurred, the music would be played at a noticeably softer volume than usual, or would be muted entirely until the highlight resumed.
 After then-Indianapolis Colts head coach Tony Dungy's son James committed suicide in 2005, the highlights for the Colts's first game after his death began with silence while tributes taking place during the game were shown, with the music only playing for the actual game itself.

-Format (2006–present)
+Move on Monday (2006–2018)

 When NBC acquired the rights for Sunday night games beginning in the 2006 season, NBC negotiated for exclusive rights for extended highlights during its Football Night in America pregame show.
 ESPN responded by moving the show to Mondays and splitting the program into two versions.
-ESPN shows NFL Primetime in its old format during the playoffs.
+NFL Primetime would then return to its old format during the playoffs, still airing on ESPN after the competition of each night's games.